Derek-Boucher/Derek-Boucher/README.md

 <br/>

 <div align="center">
   After working several years as an assistant manager at Tim Hortons, I transitioned to a career in web development.
-I'm passionate about technology and dedicated to growing my skills in both front-end (HTML, CSS, JavaScript) and back-end (JavaScript, Java) development.
+I'm passionate about technology and dedicated to growing my skills in both front-end (HTML, CSS, JavaScript, Python, Django) and back-end (JavaScript, Java, SQL) development.
 With strong experience in React and Node.js, I build interactive, high-performance web applications.
 I’m eager to collaborate on innovative projects and contribute to the future of the web.
 </div>

 <br/>